BenWort86/Two_sample_t_test_Monte_Carlo_simulator/README.md

 }

 ```
-However, I am considering a solution with a simple start and stop button to avoid this kind of issues.
+However, I am considering a solution with a simple start and stop button to avoid this kind of issue.

 ## License